 We are currently living in a digital era of tech slang and technology idioms.
-This is an era where even the most complex technological tools and programs are reduced to four words or less.
+This is an era where even the most complex technological tools to understand the difference between Distributed Ledger and programs are reduced to four words or less.

 Due to this, we are coming across a rise in witty and intelligent businesses attempting to profit from the current crypto boom.
 Even now, some businesses are doing it by rebranding with ‘blockchain’ in their company name.